Javascript is not enabled.

 Join Now

-The following 10 jobs, ranked in order of the largest 2022 salary increases, are pulled from Payscale’s list of recession-proof jobs.
 Clicking on the “find jobs” links will take you to a search of current openings in that field posted on the AARP Job Board.

 1. Waiter/waitress/server

-Median wage: $9.57 per hour
+Median wage: $15.36 per hour

 Find waiter/waitress jobs

 A recession likely would be less disruptive for restaurants than the first two years of the pandemic were.
 With fewer customers willing to eat and talk indoors around strangers, many restaurants switched entirely to takeout or delivery orders, a move that led to layoffs for many waiters.
 With appetites for dining out increasing, demand for skilled waiters and waitresses is bouncing back.
+According to a February report from the National Restaurant Association, the industry was expected to add 200,000 jobs in 2024, for a total 15.7 million people employed.

 2. Police, fire or ambulance dispatcher

-Median wage: $21.39 per hour
+Median wage: $24.44 per hour

 Find dispatcher jobs

 No matter what’s happening with the economy, there will always be emergencies.
-Most 911 dispatcher jobs don’t require a degree, but you generally have to undergo a rigorous training program affiliated with the city, county or state agency you hope to work for.
+Most 911 dispatcher jobs don’t require a degree, but you generally must undergo a rigorous training program affiliated with the city, county or state agency you hope to work for.
 Many applicants also must pass an exam before they are hired.

 3. Sales consultant